 Pennsylvania's OBRA Waiver, governed by 55 Pa.
 Code Ch.
 52, serves adults aged 18–59 with severe physical disability meeting Intermediate Care Facility / Other Related Conditions level of care.
 For families with early-onset Alzheimer's, frontotemporal dementia, or genetic familial Alzheimer's that progresses to severe physical disability before age 60, OBRA can be the right entry point.
 After age 60, the participant transitions to CHC.

 OBRA's most-overlooked benefit for dementia families: a parent of an adult child with disabling dementia can be paid as a Direct Care Worker under OBRA's participant-directed services.
-The parent-of-minor exclusion that prevents parents from being paid for caregiving applies only to minor children, not to adult disabled children.
+The waiver (PA.0235.R06.03, Appendix C-2-e) excludes only four payees, the participant's spouse, a legal guardian, a Power of Attorney, and a Representative Payee, and says that aside from those there are no restrictions on which family members may provide Personal Assistance or Respite Services.
+A parent is not on that list.
 For families caring for an adult child with younger-onset dementia, this is one of the most under-utilized paid-caregiver pathways in Pennsylvania.

 Living Independence for the Elderly (LIFE), Pennsylvania's PACE

 Pennsylvania's name for the federal Programs of All-Inclusive Care for the Elderly (PACE) is LIFE, Living Independence for the Elderly.
-As of late 2025, Pennsylvania had 8,446 LIFE participants, the third-highest PACE enrollment in the country.
+Pennsylvania runs one of the largest PACE/LIFE programs in the country.
 Major LIFE providers include LIFE Pittsburgh, Trinity Health PACE, Mercy LIFE Pennsylvania (Philadelphia and suburbs), Trinity Health PACE, LIFE St. Mary (Bucks County), LIFE-NWPA (Erie/Crawford), LIFE-Lehigh Valley (Allentown), and LIFE Geisinger (Danville/Scranton).

 LIFE eligibility: